dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 “Clinging stubbornly to a semblance of life has denied this vampire supernatural strength or durability, but allowed it to bring a group of outlaws under its sway, the promise of coin delivered with a force no mortal could muster.”

 *Vampire Sorcerer*
-Perception=2, stealth=5, damaged by bright light, dark vision, cowardly, emboldened by
+Perception=2, stealth=5, damaged by bright light, dark vision, cowardly, emboldened by player blind, tier 2.

-**Wanderers**:
-Found in: all wilderness terrain
-The wanderers are present on most levels in a small way, as a small portion of most levels’ difficulty quota is devoted to this group.
-Wanderers are friendly to the pack they spawn in nothing else.
-Additionally, wanderers only spawn alone except where otherwise noted.

-*Mountebank*
-Keeps distance, uses scrolls, picks up scrolls, monologues, flees when hp<50%, tier 1.
-This enemy spawns with 0-2 enemy-usable scrolls in its inventory.
-“People fear magic, and the unscrupulous sometimes use parlor tricks to pose as fearsome wizards.
-Their simple understanding of the arcane allows them the use of scrolls, for the purpose of demonstrating their fictional powers on any brave enough to challenge their claims.
-While he could easily have some very dangerous spells within the folds of his voluminous robes, you are not about to surrender your possessions to this knave.”
+This enemy constantly emits an invisible gas that causes the spaces it occupies to be Dark.
+This gas also blinds the player when it occupies their space.
+"For a fresh vampire, embracing what they have become begins with embracing darkness.
+Such creatures carry it with them wherever they go, and will use it to hide and to hunt.

 **Wolves**:
 Found in: forest, cave.